easytocloud/aws-profile-organizer/README.md

 $ aws s3 ls
 ```

-In the examples above, sandbox is a reference to a profile that is configured in ~/.aws.
+In both examples above, sandbox is a reference to a profile that is configured in ~/.aws.
 See AWS cli documentation for more information about profiles.

 ### awsprofile
 When a valid profile name is passed as argument, the AWS_PROFILE variable is set quietly.